Want a beautiful holiday home without spending a lot of money? Try some of these 10 creative Christmas balls decoration ideas!

 In case you want the comfort of shopping from your own home I’ve included some links to similar Christmas home decor items at the end of this post.

-1. Decorate a mantel
+1. Decorate a mantel.

-Before that I just used the top of my piano and pretended!
+When you don’t have a mantel you might have to improvise!
+I just used the top of my piano and pretended!

-2. Create a centerpiece bowl
+2. Create a centerpiece bowl.

 I used a giant glass bowl and filled it with greenery, pine cones and just about every type of ornament I could find, from vintage to dollar store.

 By adding some gold lamé fabric, pine cone candles and my DIY wood chargers, I created a charming rustic tablescape.
+Make sure and use large Christmas ornaments as well as small.

-3. Add to garland around a window frame
+3. Add to garland around a window frame.

 This is one of my favorite uses for my $10 yard sale cathedral window.
 I bought the garlands dirt cheap after Christmas and intertwined both the green and white with some beads, ornaments and lights and the result was a show stopper!

-4. Hang on an old window
+4. Hang on an old window.

-5. Use in a vignette
+5. Use in a vignette.

 What could be simpler than gathering some fresh greenery into an interesting container with natural elements such as pinecones and berries?
 Add some yarn balls and glittery ornaments for sparkle and you have a beautiful and cheap vignette!

-6. Collect different shapes and colors and display
+6. Collect different shapes and colors and display.

 I’ve always been a red and gold ornament girl but in recent years I’ve added in aqua as part of my color scheme.
 I always buy my ornaments at after Christmas sales for the best prices and stash them away for the following year.